erezsh/Preql/docs/tutorial.md

 Press Ctrl+C to interrupt an existing operation or prompt.
 Press Ctrl+D or run `exit()` to exit the interpreter.

 You can run the `names()` function to see what functions are available.
-It returns a table, which we'll soon learn how to use.

 You can also run a preql file.
 Let's edit a file called `helloworld.pql`: